ls1intum/Apollon_standalone/README.md

 #### STEP 2: Configure the environment

+> [!NOTE] You can skip this step for local deployment.

 Add a `.env` file in the root folder of the code.
 Add the following variables:

 ```toml